 Online matches do not count towards the UKBGF Rankings.

-Tie-breaks: Where players finish the group stage with equal numbers of wins, tie-breaks will be applied in order as follows:
+Tie-breaks: In the Intermediate group stage, where players finish the group with equal numbers of wins, tie-breaks will be applied in order as follows:

 - Head-to-head results within the tied players,